Non Sono Stupido – I’m not stupid

 Friday, June 10, 1977

 Later in the evening, Nick’s family was having a get-together at his cousin’s house.
 They were all speaking Italian as usual.
-Then in front of everyone, Nick’s mom came over to me and put her arms lovingly around me as she said, “Sei uno stupido,” which means, “You are stupid.”
+Then, in front of everyone, Nick’s mom came over to me and put her arms lovingly around my neck.
+Then she said, “Sei uno stupido,” which means, “You are stupid.”
 Everyone laughed.
-She was pretending to say something loving to me.
-I smiled lovingly back and said, “Sei uno stupido tu,” which means, “You are stupid too.”
-Everyone laughed even louder.
-Nick’s mom pushed me.
-I have started to understand a little Italian and I understood what the relatives said to her, “Hmm, she is not as stupid as you think she is.”
-Oh, I can’t wait to get away from here.
-All the relatives except Mrs. Petruzzelli have been nice to me.
-But still, I couldn’t wait to leave!
+She had pretended to say something loving to me.
+I have learnt a little Italian while living with Nick and his family, so I smiled lovingly back and said, “Sei uno stupido tu,” which means, “You are stupid too,” or if you ask Google, “You are an idiot.”

 Friday, June 17, 1977

-After school, Sander came over.
-I told him I was going back to Denmark next week.
-Nick asked Sander if he wanted to go out and eat pizza with us.
-When we got to the restaurant I saw an old friend, Anne.
 I had not seen her since I went to Sir James Douglas School to learn to speak English.
-It had been five years since I had seen her last.
+It had been five years since I had last seen her.
 We stopped to talk for a few minutes.
 She said, “I can’t believe how well you speak English now.
-When I saw you last you were just learning.”
+When I saw you last, you were just learning.”
 We both laughed.
 I said.
 “Yes, that was a long time ago.”
 She wanted my phone number so we could keep in touch.
 I told her I was leaving for Denmark next week.
 I gave her my address in Denmark so she could write me.

 Saturday, June 18, 1977